bradleyjay/datadog_test/datadog/answers.md

 From the [MySQL Integration Documentation](https://docs.datadoghq.com/integrations/mysql/), MySQL integration comes with the Datadog Agent installation.
 For configuration, ```conf.d/mysql.d/conf.yaml``` must be editted in the Agent's [configuration directory](https://docs.datadoghq.com/agent/faq/agent-configuration-files/#agent-configuration-directory), which for Linux is ```/etc/datadog-agent/conf.d/```.

-Before doing that, the SQL must be prepared by creating a user for Datadog (actual documentation would of course never list the password, as I've done here).
+Before doing that, the SQL must be prepared by creating a user for Datadog (actual documentation, I would of course **never** list the password, as I've done here).
 These commands use @'localhost', which will work for our single host proof of concept:

     vagrant@ubuntu-xenial:/etc/datadog-agent/conf.d$ sudo mysql -u root
     mysql> CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'datadog';